 Documentation learning track

-For those that aren’t interested in instructor-led or web-based training, we also provide a learning track that you can follow using our documentation site.
-This track is similar to some of the other forms of training, but it directs you to important introductory and fundamental topics throughout our documentation.
+If you aren’t interested in instructor-led or web-based training, there is a learning track that you can follow using this documentation site.
+This track is similar to some of the other forms of training, but it directs you to important introductory and fundamental topics throughout the documentation.

 If you’re ready to start learning Cascades, continue reading.